1. The First Anglo-Burmese War began in __________.

 Explanation: British merchants complained of harassment at Rangoon, leading to war.

-7. The outcome of the Second Anglo-Burmese War (1852) was annexation of:
+7. The outcome of the Second Anglo-Burmese War (1852) was annexation of__________.

 A) Arakan